Lightning-Universe/stable-diffusion-deploy/README.md

 ## API Component

-You can use the API component to hit the server directly to generate results.
+The [API component](https://github.com/Lightning-AI/LAI-API-Access-UI-Component) provides you with an API which you can use to hit the server directly to generate results.

 <details>
 <summary><b><u>How to use the API</u></b></summary>